 Rules Of Engagement is a personal journey not only through Hall’s own life and experiences, but also through the shared experiences of her whānau.
 ‘Barely Know’ touches on the uncertainties of past relationships, and places them in a familiar context to the listener.
 'Te Ahi Kai Pō' – translated to “the fire burning away the darkness” – is inspired by the slaughter of many Māori at The Battle of Te Ranga, and trying to find resolve through times of despair.
 Archival recordings from 1968 of Hall’s great-uncle, Turirangi Te Kani, feature on the tracks ‘50,000 Acres’, ‘The Battle’ and ‘Te Ranga’, adding another personal level to the album.

-Rules Of Engagement has been nearly five years in the making for Hall.
-It is a work of art which challenges the status quo, at times asking the hard questions, not in confrontation, but rather from an honest and deeply raw perspective.
+Rules Of Engagement is a work of art which challenges the status quo, at times asking the hard questions, not in confrontation, but rather from an honest and deeply raw perspective.
 From the aftermath of war through colonisation to her own internal battles, it is an open expression, speaking to society on numerous levels.

 Made with funding from NZ On Air & Te Māngai Pāho

 Archival interview audio of Turirangi Te Kani courtesy of RNZ and Ngā Taonga Sound & Vision

 Photographs used with permission thanks to the Alexander Turnbull Library